freeCodeCamp/guide/src/pages/articles/math/the-change-of-base-formula/index.md

 ---
-title: the Change of Base Formula
+title: The Change of Base Formula
 ---
-## the Change of Base Formula
+## The Change of Base Formula

 This is a stub.
 [Help our community expand it](https://github.com/freecodecamp/guides/tree/master/src/pages/articles/math/the-change-of-base-formula/index.md).